Victor Wooten: Instruments

 Wooten is most often seen playing Fodera basses, of which he has a signature model.
-His most famous Fodera, a 1983 Monarch Deluxe he refers to as "number 1," sports a Kahler Tremolo System model 2400 bridge.
+His most famous Fodera, a 1983 Monarch Deluxe he refers to as "number 1" sports a Kahler Tremolo System model 2400 bridge.
 Fodera's "Yin Yang" basses (co-designed by and created for Wooten) incorporates the Yin Yang symbol—which Wooten uses in various media—as a focal point of the top's design and construction.
 The symbol is created from two pieces of naturally finished wood (Ebony and Holly, for example), fitted together to create the Yin-Yang pattern.

 As well as playing electric bass (both fretted and fretless) and the double bass, he played cello in high school.
-He still plays cello occasionally with the Flecktones as well as in the 2012 Sword and Stone/Words and Tones tour.
+He still plays cello occasionally with the Flecktones as well as having played the instrument in the 2012 Sword and Stone/Words and Tones tour.